EdwardSchaefer/Neighborhood-Map/README.md

 		*Modified geoCodeAddress to store results as string and added geoCodeCache function to retrieve stored results and assign them to markers
+		*Moved a mural from streetview to splice in cleanData.js